10 Ways to Get Peace Lilies to Bloom Quickly

 1. Keep it Root Bound

-Keeping the plant slightly root bound will promote blooming as it will then direct its energy into growing white bracts rather than spreading its roots.
+Keeping the plant slightly root-bound will promote blooming as it directs its energy into growing more leaves and white bracts rather than spreading its roots.

 2. Use Gibberellic Acid